18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-1-overview/index.md

 ### Maintanability

-ML engineers, DevOps/MLOps engineers, Subject Matter Experts (SMEs) should be able to work productively together.
+ML engineers, DevOps/MLOps engineers, and Subject Matter Experts (SMEs) should be able to work productively together.

 Besides the data labeling phase, you'd want SMEs to be involved in steps such as: